November 29, Reading 3 – John 21

 How many times have we chosen to stay silent when a word would have marked us as Jesus’ followers?

-How many times have we chosen to keep walking toward the broad road, stubbornly rejecting the guiding of the Spirit?
+How many times have we chosen to keep walking toward and along the broad road, stubbornly rejecting the guidance of the Spirit?

 How many times have we chosen the admiration of man over the love of God?